rod-chapman/SPARKNaCl/README.md

 An incomplete list of ideas:

-1. Complete type safety proofs
+1. Complete type safety proofs.
+Requires detailed understanding of the invariant properties of each "limb" of a GF object.
+(50 marks)
 2. Strengthen types in sparknacl.ads - for example use different named types for each distinct flavour of key and nonce to prevent them being confused.
 3. Re-implement body using more Ada idioms, including:
   - Redeclare the arithmetic operators on GF, so we can use functional infix "A * B" style rather than "M (A, B)".